xiomi94/helldivers-project/README.md

 You can also read the RSS with some rss reader, for example:
 ![image](https://github.com/user-attachments/assets/fafb6fd9-8b4f-454e-9d74-68ff8393bf4d)

 To simulate accessing a mission manager page, a minigame has been created since there is no authentication system.
+You only have to press the shield button in the footer.
 This minigame consists of pressing the arrows on the screen in the following pattern:

 - UP, DOWN, RIGHT, LEFT, UP